 The use of a carbon-core instead of copper increases the resistance of the secondary circuit and helps suppress ignition noise in nearby radios caused by the spark.
 This special kind of high voltage wiring has a resistance of about 3,000 Ohms/ft.
 The downside is that the core is fragile, will break, and then eventually burn out.
 The engine will run with a broken core but high end performance deteriorates eventually as the spark weakens.
 The ignition will eventually fail with time because, as the engine runs, the gap between the broken core ends will widen as the ends burn.
 That is, the high voltage arc will gradually burn the core ends away from each other increasing the gap until the spark voltage is insufficient to jump across the gap in the core.
 When this happens a new secondary wire can be installed.
 Replacing the entire coil is much more difficult than replacing/fixing the secondary wire.

 Pilots often notice some soot under the spark plug cap.
 It is actually pulverized rubber that is created by the severe vibration of the spark plug chewing away at the inside of the spark plug cap.
 You can replace the secondary wire with an automotive type heavy duty wire and cap and this problem will be much less.

-Please go this page for instructions on how to permanently replace the secondary wire.
+Please go this page for a permanent replacement of the secondary wire of coils made by IDM.
 This is what all pilots should do if their secondary wire has gone bad, rather than replace a perfectly good coil.